 Listed below is a small selection of web sites that exhibit pieces manufactured by Charles Frodsham, or that contain useful horological information for research and general interest.

 - The Royal Observatory, Royal Museums Greenwich, Greenwich, London. www.rmg.co.uk

-- The Worshipful Company of Clockmakers, Guildhall Library, London. www.clockmakers.org
+- The Worshipful Company of Clockmakers, at the Science Museum, South Kensington, and at Guildhall Library, City of London. www.clockmakers.org

 - The Lord Harris Collection, Belmont, Faversham, Kent. www.belmont-house.org